senbii/ONE_BANK/README.md

 # ONE BANK

-Welcome to the ONE BANK project, a desktop banking application inspired by the world of animanga One Piece.
-This application aims to provide a user-friendly interface for banking services while incorporating elements from the beloved series.
+Welcome to ONE BANK, a fictional banking website inspired by the spirit of adventure and camaraderie found in One Piece.
+This project showcases various banking products and services with a unique twist.

 ## Project Structure